fuqcool/blueos/doc/modules.md

 ## Module

 ### How to write a module
 BlueOS uses a CMD-style module loader(which is developed by ourselves).
-Each module is a small unit of javascript, which can be *requir* and *required* by other modules.
+Each module is a small unit of javascript, which can be *require* and *required* by other modules.
 A module is typically written like this:

 ``` javascript
 ferret.module('main', function (require, exports, module) {